Radial Fast Entangling Gates Under Micromotion in Trapped-Ion Quantum Computers

 There are a number of avenues for future theoretical investigations of the fast gate mechanism.
 The first is to investigate limits to the theoretical gate fidelity, i.e. in the absence of control errors.
 This could be done systematically by adding additional complexity to the SDK pulse sequences, e.g. by introducing multi-loop schemes that suppress residual spin-motional entanglement errors as has been demonstrated in the context of adiabatic control of trapped-ion qubits~\cite{Hayes2012,Bentley2020}.
 Further extensions may focus on identifying gate schemes (i.e. particular SDK sequences) that maintain fidelity in the presence of shot-to-shot variations of experimental parameters, e.g. within the framework of robust quantum control~\cite{Milne2020,Vedaie2023}.

 High-speed and high-fidelity radial entangling gates provide new possibilities for scaling up trapped-ion quantum computers.
-One example is architectures based on long ion chains~\cite{Debnath2016,Figgatt2019,Grzesiak2020,Chen2024}, where performing entangling operations on the radial modes is preferable for several reasons.
-First, the radial confinement remains strong (typically $1-10$MHz) as the chain is scaled up, unlike the axial trapping frequency which needs to be relaxed in order to prevent buckling of the ion crystal.
-This means that fast radial gates retain their sub-microsecond speeds and benefit from lower phonon occupations due to the lower effective temperature, i.e. $k_B T/(\hbar \omega_0) < k_B T/(\hbar \omega_z)$ for $\omega_r>\omega_z$ with $\omega_z$ as the axial trapping frequency.
-Second, entangling gates between neighbouring ions have suppressed cross-talk (i.e. spin-dependent excitation of non-addressed spectator ions) when performed on the radial modes of long chains~\cite{Zhu2006b}.
+One example is architectures based on long ion chains~\cite{Debnath2016,Figgatt2019,Grzesiak2020,Chen2024}, where radial modes have several advantages for entangling operations.
+First, the radial confinement remains strong (typically $1-10$MHz) as the chain is scaled up, leading to lower phonon occupations of the radial modes of long chains~\cite{Zhu2006b}.